LaunchCodeEducation/linux/content/configurations/virtualbox/_index.md

 On this page you should see multiple links that coincide with your Operating System.
 Upon clicking one of these links it should automatically start a download that will work for your OS.

 {{% notice note %}}
 If you are using a Linux based operating system the link from the downloads page will take you to another page with various options, find the one for your specific distribution.
+If you are currently using a Debian based Linux distribution you should be able to just use it with the instructions in this class and don't need to install VirtualBox, or setup an Ubuntu virtual machine.
+However, there will likely be slight differences between your outputs, and file locations from what is listed in this course.
 {{% /notice %}}

 ## Installation Instructions